-From the description of the beak is like skin you can see that the beak is constantly growing.
+The beak is constantly growing.
 It needs to do that so that in the wild the beak keeps up with the wearing away of its structure as the bird is feeding and chewing to get to its foodstuffs.
 Most of the foods that our birds get in the wild involve lots of chewing and beak manipulation to get to the foods.
 Often the food has a hard outer shell like our nuts so that there is a lot of grinding that goes on.
 But in our home environment, the foods are not so hard.
 The beak continues to grow and flake without those hard grinding foods, so that there will be excess horn.
 This is the part that is groomed away to not allow build up of these cornified tissues.

 Excess tissues may result in infections of the beak.
 For that reason it is important to have your bird’s beak looked at once yearly by your avian vet.
 Some birds like African greys do not get this excess scaling like other species.
 But one thing that is a concern is when you bird has a beak that suddenly takes off growing and grows rapidly.
 We know that is a sign of liver disease and it is important to get your bird in to your avian vet as soon as possible.